The Ultimate Guide to Health and Wellness Stipends

 This means that if you give your employees a $100 wellness stipend to cover a gym membership, meditation app, or alternative therapy session, the IRS views that $100 as additional income, just like wages or a bonus.
 And thus, it must be reported and taxed accordingly.

-There are two ways companies can properly account for taxes, let’s look at an example.
+There are two ways companies can properly account for taxes.
+Let’s look at an example featuring a $100 monthly health and wellness stipend:

 Employees cover the taxesThey receive ~$70-$80The rest is withheld for taxes